-The OIT performs three major functions which are delineated and explained below:
+OIT performs three major functions and they are:

-• Functionality is perhaps the most visible task performed by the OIT, and therefore what it is most commonly associated within many of its “constituents’” minds.
+Is perhaps the most visible task performed by the OIT, and therefore what it is most commonly associated with within many of its “constituents’” minds.
 Functionality refers to creating and maintaining operational applications; developing, securing, and storing electronic data that belongs to the University; and assisting in the use of software and data management to all functional areas of the UL.

 - Integrity: We are guided by the virtues of honesty, transparency, and fairness in our actions.

 - Innovation: We are committed to exploring innovative and emerging technologies and implementing creative solutions to provide greater value to the university community.